Mykle96/ML-TDT4173/README.md

 This webpage was made togheter with a project in TDT4173 - Machine Learning at NTNU

+# WEBPAGE IS NOW LIVE! #

+There is no need to download the repository anymore, just clik on this link: https://heart-disease.onrender.com/
 ## How to host the webpage ##

 To host the webpage clone the repository to a desired location on your computer while using a virutal environment so that the required libraries can succssfully be installed.